nondefyde/bp-backend/README.md

-# The BillGum WEB SERVICE
+# The Backend Service for better product

 ## Description
-Api web service for The BillGum
+The Backend Service for better product

 ## Local Setup